 This is probably my number one question I receive and with good reason.
 As a fellow lover of nature and animals I take what I do very seriously.
 I collect and process most of my materials myself.
 All of my products come from different sources including but not limited to: roadkill, lost pets, losses from veterinarians, natural death, farm losses, meat industry byproduct, etc. Each item I use would have otherwise been wasted, nothing is ever harmed for the purpose of my artwork.
-I do not support trapping or sport hunting and a percentage of my profits got to help a local no-kill shelter as well as taking care of the 9 (spoiled) cats and 3 dogs my girlfriend and I found while exploring the outdoors.
+I do not support trapping or sport hunting and a percentage of my profits got to help a our private animal rescue Jonesy's Friend.

 Are they real?

-Okay, another really common question.
+Another really common question.
 Yes, all of the specimens I sell are real with the exception of the 3D printed replicas (More on this in the next question).
 All of my sculptures/assemblages are a product of my imagination but are comprised of real bones, skulls, teeth, feathers, scales, claws, shells, etc unless otherwise stated.
 Coming by supplies ethically is a real challenge, time consuming, and probably the most difficult task when working within this medium.

 Do you accept custom orders?

 Yes I do.
 To inquire about a custom order feel free to contact me at firstname.lastname@example.org to discuss.
 I can create pieces based on your ideas or with materials you supply, like a lost pet being articulated into a sculpture.
-Maybe you have seen something I have made in the past and want one that is similar (sorry, no two pieces will ever be EXACTLY the same due to the materials I use) or maybe you have an idea completely your own.
+Maybe you have seen something I have made in the past and want one that is similar (sorry, no two pieces are rarely the same due to the materials I use but I can try) or maybe you have an idea completely your own.
 I also process pets to bone or preserve them into wet specimens/mummifications… whatever you would like!
 Keep in mind shipping your lost pet for a custom order can often be costly to ensure it arrive here in workable condition.

 Do you make jewelry?